Sean Shibe: Career

 Shibe's second full solo album, 'softLOUD', received the inaugural Gramophone Award for Concept Album of the Year.
 Martin Cullingford, writing in Gramophone Magazine, said: "We wanted to draw attention to those albums where a creative mind has curated something visionary, a programme whose whole speaks more powerfully than its parts.
 A thought-through journey, which compels to be heard in one sitting.
 A concept that makes a virtue of the genre.
 Our inaugural winner was a personal reaction to events: the EU referendum, the American elections, the murder of a British MP on the streets of her constituency...
 ‘Have we today forgotten how to speak softly and with grace; or is the real danger that we aren’t screaming loudly enough?’ asks Shibe in the sleeves notes, but, ultimately, through the programme itself. ‘softLOUD’ is a fascinating answer to the question of what, today, an album can do, and be."

 In March 2020 Shibe performed 'Ingwe' at "ear splitting volume" at Wigmore Hall, resulting in over 20 audience members leaving the recital.

 Shibe's third album on Delphian, titled BACH won Gramophone Magazine Editor's Choice and sat at the top of the UK Official Charts for seven weeks.

-In 2020, Shibe signed an exclusive, multi-album agreement with Pentatone.
+In 2020, Shibe signed an exclusive, multi-album agreement with PENTATONE, and has released three critically-acclaimed releases with the label.
+In April 2024, Shibe won the BBC Music Magazine Instrumental Award for his album Profesión.